tringoli/AR-VR-for-IL-2-Sturmovik-1946/README-WIN-EN.md

 3. VorpX *You can try testing it with [4PDA](https://4pda.to/stat/go?u=https%3A%2F%2Fdisk.yandex.ru%2Fd%2F6iYhJOBe3ZtYAg&e=110018648&f=https%3A%2F%2F4pda.to%2Fforum%2Findex.php%3Fshowtopic%3D1034301%26st%3D5260%23entry118062338)*

 #### Setup
 1. Open VorpX.
 You need to select the configuration page.
 In ..., select ..., depending on your VR headset.
 Exclude SteamVR.
-If nothing works, try the last two options.
+If nothing works, try the last two options
-2. Download online or install a community-created profile for IL-2.
+2. Download online or install a community-created profile for IL-2
-3. Open the broadcasting program (usually on both your PC and your VR headset).
+3. Open the broadcasting program (usually on both your PC and your VR headset)
 4. Launch IL-2.
-If successful, you will see VorpX image conversion and a tutorial.
+If successful, you will see VorpX image conversion and a tutorial
 5. Enjoy!